 We have entered into a Standby Commitment to Purchase Agreement with Farmer Mac to help manage credit risk.
 If a loan covered by the agreement goes into default, subject to certain conditions, we have the right to sell the loan to Farmer Mac.
 This agreement remains in place until the loan is paid in full.
-The guaranteed principal of loans subject to the purchase agreement was \$99.3 million, \$111.9 million, and \$117.4 million at December 31, 2021, 2020, and 2019, respectively.
-We paid Farmer Mac commitment fees totaling \$0.4 million, \$0.4 million, and \$0.4 million in 2021, 2020, and 2019, respectively.
+The guaranteed principal of loans subject to the purchase agreement was \$89.8 million, \$99.3 million, and \$111.9 million at December 31, 2022, 2021, and 2020, respectively.
+We paid Farmer Mac commitment fees totaling \$0.3 million, \$0.4 million, and \$0.4 million in 2022, 2021, and 2020, respectively.
 These amounts are included in "Other operating expense" in the Consolidated Statements of Comprehensive Income.
-For the year ended December 31, 2021, no loans have been sold to Farmer Mac under this agreement.
+No loans have been sold to Farmer Mac under this agreement during 2022, 2021, or 2020.